MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/03-face-service.md

     - **Name**: *A valid name for your resource*
     - **Pricing tier**: Free F0

-1. Select the required checkboxes and create the resource.
-1. Wait for deployment to complete, and then view the deployment details.
+1. Create the resource and wait for deployment to complete, and then view the deployment details.
 1. When the resource has been deployed, go to it and under the **Resource management** node in the navigation pane, view its **Keys and Endpoint** page.
 You will need the endpoint and one of the keys from this page in the next procedure.

 ## Develop a facial analysis app with the Face SDK